Sermon Summary: Hope for the Future: Gabriel's Response to Daniel (Daniel 9:20-27)

 Lessons for Us Today

-Our struggles are temporary, but God’s glory and our good endure.
+First, our struggles are temporary, but God’s glory and our good endure.

-God is sovereign, and His Word is true.
+Second, God is sovereign, and His Word is true.

-We can persevere with hope in Christ’s return.
+Finally, we can persevere with hope in Christ’s return.

-The seventy-week prophecy not only points to Jesus’ first coming but also reminds us to anticipate His return.
-We live in the “already and not yet” of God’s kingdom—Christ has come, but His reign is not yet fully realized.
-As Paul urges in Philippians 3:13-14, we “press on toward the goal,” knowing the best is yet to come.
+The seventy-week prophecy not only points to Jesus’ first coming but also invites us to anticipate His return.
+We live in the “already and not yet” of God’s kingdom—Christ has come and accomplished redemption, but His reign is not yet fully realized.
+In the meantime, we are called to persevere with faith and hope.

 Conclusion